mcseves/mcseves.github.io/_posts/2020-12-20-the-ux-of-reading.markdown

 The class was divided into three groups and produced their visual understanding of the news.
 As I was remote, I couldn’t participate during the activity.

 #### Feedback
-One group of students found the news too difficult for the given time frame.
-In general, they liked the activity and felt that the chosen theme is relevant, as they identified with the difficulty of digesting information.
+One group of students found the information listed on the news too difficult to digest for the given time frame, resulting in an incomplete graph.
+In general, they liked the activity and felt that the chosen theme was relevant, as they identified with the difficulty of making sense of information.

 {% include image.html url="/assets/img/uxread/ux-read-result.png"%}